MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-sql-server-r-services.md

 For more information, see [Data Exploration and Predictive Modeling with R](https://docs.microsoft.com/en-us/sql/advanced-analytics/r/data-exploration-and-predictive-modeling-with-r)

 ### Using Development Tools
 You can develop your R solutions in your preferred R IDE.
 We recommend that you use a standalone R IDE when testing your code and exploring your data, rather than trying to write R code inside of T-SQL.
-For R Services in particular, [R Tools for Visual Studio](https://www.visualstudio.com/features/rtvs-vs.aspx) is a good choice, because it has strong support for both R code and integration with SQL Server, but you can use any IDE that supports database connectivity.

 To run R code within the context of SQL Server, you have two options:
 + Run code from your laptop or any remote workstation, but set the compute context to SQL Server.